 How Do You Remove Parylene Coating?

-In the last blog post in our removing conformal coating series, we discussed removing conventional conformal coatings, such as acrylics, silicones, urethanes, and epoxies.
-Parylene conformal coatings, however, present unique challenges when it comes to rework and removal.
+In the last blog post in our removing conformal coating series, we discussed removing conventional conformal coatings, such as polyurethane, acrylic, epoxy, and silicone, from components such as printed circuit boards.
+Parylene coatings, however, present unique challenges regarding rework and removal.

-Parylene conformal coatings are unique in their ability to be polymerized and deposited by vapor deposition onto substrates maintained at room temperature, unlike liquid conformal coating application methods that may lead to coating defects.
-The result is an extremely thin, pinhole-free, high purity coating with proven performance for mission-critical applications and consumer electronics devices that must remain reliable.
+Parylene conformal coatings are unique in their ability to be polymerized and deposited by vapor deposition onto PCBs maintained at room temperature, unlike liquid conformal coating application methods that may lead to coating defects.
+The result is an extremely thin, pinhole-free, high-purity coating with proven performance for mission-critical applications and consumer electronics devices that must remain reliable.

-Parylene is often superior in barrier properties, uniform overage, and performance in thinner layers when compared to other conformal coatings, with less stress on mechanical structures and virtually no added bulk.
+Parylene is often superior in barrier properties, uniform coverage, and performance in thinner layers when compared to other conformal coatings, with less stress on mechanical structures and virtually no added bulk.

 Additionally, Parylene has been trusted for decades due to its remarkable chemical resistance properties to withstand corrosive gases and liquids and maintain performance in extreme temperatures and intense electrical activity.